 The story begins when Isabella lost her first and only child to pneumonia.
 Soon after, she discovered she would be unable to conceive again.
 Traumatized by the loss of her child and the barren news, Isabella felt defeated and sank into a two-year seclusion in which she remained in her room, refusing to interact with the outside world.
-In the end, it was Isabella’s husband’s decision to take her on a trip across Europe that revived Isabella’s love for life, setting in motion what was to become a lifetime’s addiction.
+In the end, it was her husband’s decision to take her on a trip across Europe that revived Isabella’s love for life, and she began to travel.

 From her travels all over Europe, the Middle East, and Asia, Isabella found a new purpose: bringing back strange and beautiful objects from these foreign lands.
 After filling several warehouses in Boston with her new goods, she decided to build Fenway Court to house her entire collection, which she opened to the public in 1903.